tesla-cu/website/content/authors/olga_doronina/_index.md

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
-  icon_pack: ai
-  link: /files/authors_cv/olga_doronina_cv.pdf

 ---
-I'm currently working on a data-driven turbulence modeling using an Approximate Bayesian Computation (ABC) approach.
+In TESla lab I was working on a data-driven turbulence modeling using an Approximate Bayesian Computation (ABC) approach.
-I'm really interested in Data Analysis, Bayesian statistics, Machine Learning and how they can be used to improve turbulence simulations.
+I'm interested in Data Analysis, Bayesian statistics, Machine Learning and how they can be used to improve turbulence simulations.

 Before joining TESLa I worked on dynamical mesh adaptation algorithms for unstructured meshes